The DNS Forum’s Journey

 - More than 95 % of African ccTLDs have an automated registry system that can support IPv6 and DNSSEC.

-- 90 % have automated the domain registration processes which is a testament of the impact of the Africa Domain Name System Forum.
+- 90 % have automated the domain registration processes which is a testament to the impact of the Africa Domain Name System Forum.

 - Over 90 percent of African ccTLDs are in the process of assisting their registrars and resellers to develop capacities and competencies for connecting automatically to their registry systems.